thomaspreece/OwnRecipes/docs/Setting_up_env_file.md

 #### SITE_MEDIA_URL
 The url the media filse should be served from.
 Default is `site-media`.

+Is not supported for the docker production build.

 EX: `SITE_MEDIA_URL=ownrecipes-site-media`

 #### STATIC_FILES_URL
 The url the static files, like css files, should be served from.
 Default is `static-files`.

+Is not supported for the docker production build.

 EX: `STATIC_FILES_URL=ownrecipes-static-files`